Edet Otobong

-Ene Edet Otudor Otobong (born July 18, 1986 in Douala) is a Cameroonian footballer who currently plays for Egyptian club Misr El-Makasa.
+Ene Edet Otudor Otobong (born July 18, 1986 in Douala) is a Cameroonian footballer who plays for Northern-Cypriot club Kücük Kaymakli as a striker.

 Career

 On 1 January 2010 was on trial with Ismaily SC in Egypt.
 He had a successful trial but could not sign because his club Al-Ittihad could not reach a compromise with Ismaily SC on transfer fees of $120,000.
 He returned to Al-Ittihad on 13 January 2010.
 On the 10th of June 2011 Otobong has transferred to Al-Hilal of Sudan.
 On 7 June 2012 was released by Al Hilal.
-In the late January 2014, he left Moroccan side Kawkab Marrakech for Egyptian Premier League side Misr El-Makasa, signing a one-and-a-half year deal.
+In the late January 2014, he left Moroccan side Kawkab Marrakech for Egyptian Premier League side Misr El-Makasa, signing a one-and-a-half-year deal.

-In the late January 2016, he left Egyptian side Misr El-Makasa for KTFF Süper Lig side Küçük Kaymaklı Türk S.K., signing a half year deal.
+In the late January 2016, he left Egyptian side Misr El-Makasa for KTFF Süper Lig side Küçük Kaymaklı Türk S.K., signing a half-year deal.